 Auburn small business technology guide: what to invest in first

-A practical investment-prioritization guide for small businesses in Auburn and the Highway 49 corridor.
-What to spend on first, what to skip, and how to think about AI without overspending.
+An investment-prioritization guide for small businesses in Auburn and the Highway 49 corridor: what to fund first, what to skip, and how to think about AI.

 Auburn small businesses don’t have an unlimited tech budget.
 We talk to owners across the Highway 49 corridor — from Auburn proper down to Loomis and Rocklin, up to Grass Valley — who all have the same question: